aya-rs/book/docs/book/aya/aya-tool.md

 !!! example "Source Code"

-    Full code for the example in this chapter is availble [here](https://github.com/aya-rs/book/tree/main/examples/aya-tool)
+    Full code for the example in this chapter is available [here](https://github.com/aya-rs/book/tree/main/examples/aya-tool)

 Very often you will need to use type definitions that your running Linux kernel uses in its source code.
 For example, you might need a definition of